MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-add-controller-support-xbl-prefabs.md

 ms.localizationpriority: medium
 ---

-# Add controller support to Xbox Live prefabs
+# Adding controller support to Xbox Live prefabs

 > [!IMPORTANT]
-> The Xbox Live Unity plugin does not support achievements or online multiplayer and is only recommended for [Xbox Live Creators Program](../../../join-dev-program/developer-program-overview.md) members.
+> The Xbox Live Unity plugin does not support achievements or online multiplayer and is only recommended for members of the Xbox Live Creators Program; see [Choosing an Xbox Live developer program](../../../join-dev-program/live-dev-program-overview.md).

 All of the Xbox Live Unity Plugin Prefabs support specifying controller input in the inspector.